kstenerud/concise-encoding/ce-structure.md

 **Notes**:

- * Binary floats are limited to what is representable by their respective types.
+ * Binary floats are limited to what is representable by their respective types (bfloat16, ieee754 float32, ieee754 float64).
  * Although decimal floats technically have unlimited range, implementations will suffer performance issues after a point, and thus require pragmatic and homogenous [limit enforcement](#user-controllable-limits).

 #### Special Floating Point Values